What is hiberno-English?

 The formation of the Free State (1922) allowed the Miss Ivors to gain the upper-hand over the 'West Britons'.
 For the first time Gaelic became a compulsory subject in Irish schools.

-Yes and no. They were part of the first generation to experience the educational consequences of the nationalist policy.
+My parents were typical of the first generation to experience the educational consequences of the nationalist policy.
 Though they came from a remote part of rural Ireland, neither spoke Irish at home.
 Where they came closely into contact with Gaelic was at school.
 Every subject was now to be studied through the medium of this 'foreign' language.

 That can't have been easy.
 Surely it's better to learn through your first language?
 The difficulty was compounded by the fact that the teachers were also non-native.
 And in rural areas they were under-qualified and working with very limited resources.